mglen/grpc-banter/README.md

 # gRPC Banter

-A runtime Clojure gRPC client.
+A Clojure gRPC client usable completely at runtime, targeting exploration and REPL-driven development.

 **Status:** alpha

-A gRPC client that takes a file descriptor set to determine the rpc methods available from a service.
-Features include request validation and type coercion.
+This client takes in a file descriptor set (Sometimes called a protoset) to determine the rpc methods available from a gRPC service.
+Much like gRPC Server Reflection, this allows request and response schemas to be determined at runtime.

-This started as a personal project in order to give myself a better experience interacting with gRPC services from a repl environment.
-The focus of this library is on validation, human-readable errors, and simple types.
-I cannot recommend it for services where performance and data integrity are highly important.
+Request and response objects use native Clojure data types, using type coercion and validation rules to ensure requests conform.
+This library is built on `io.grpc`, ensuring only valid payloads are sent to the server.

+Primary use-cases of this library are for debugging and interactive development.
+Please consider the performance tradeoffs before using for production workloads.

 ## Usage